-The class A notes are supported by a 26.0% subordination provided by the principal of the class B tranche, as well as about 7% yearly fully trapped excess spread via the subordination of class B interest.
-Available excess spread is also trapped to build up overcollateralisation during the revolving period.
-Three reserve accounts are maintained in a foreign bank (Citibank), which provide further liquidity and credit protection to the rated notes and mitigate negative liquidity effects from potential temporary capital controls by the state.
-Asset risks are partially mitigated by lease repurchase guarantees by Autohellas and by early-amortisation triggers, including in a case of default by Autohellas.
-The risk exposure of the class A reflects its expected weighted average life of 20 months after the revolving period concludes.
+The class A notes are supported by 28.5% of credit enhancement, provided by the full subordination of class B notes and the trapping of excess spread to either repay the senior notes during the amortisation period or purchase new assets during the revolving period.1 Three reserve accounts, maintained at Citibank, provide further liquidity and credit protection to the rated notes and mitigate the risk of potential temporary capital controls by the state.
+Asset risks are partially mitigated by lease repurchase guarantees by Autohellas and early-amortisation triggers, including in a case of default by Autohellas.

+The risk exposure of the class A reflects its expected weighted average life of about 20 months after the revolving period concludes, based upon Scope's performance assumptions.
 Scope assessed both the asset and counterparty risks associated with a possible systemic shock in Greece, taking into account the length of the risk exposure and the transaction's strong protective features.